 1. Your Cat Is Dreaming

 One of the most common reasons for cat twitching is sleeping and dreaming.
-Much like people, your cat can have dreams that cause it to act strange when it’s asleep, so it wouldn’t be uncommon to see uncontrollable muscle movements or vocalizations.
+Much like people, your cat can have dreams that cause them to act strangely when they’re asleep, so it wouldn’t be uncommon to see uncontrollable muscle movements or vocalizations.

-No, there is nothing to be alarmed about if you see your cat twitching while it sleeps.
+No, there is nothing to be alarmed about if you see your cat twitching while they sleep.

 2. Hyperesthesia

 Hyperesthesia is a condition that causes the cat’s back to become extremely sensitive.
-It causes the cat to have sudden episodes where it can suddenly become quite vocal and start running around the house.
+It causes the cat to have sudden episodes where they may become quite vocal and start running around the house.
 You will also see a twitching of the skin on the back that resembles rolling.
-Your cat may even begin to scratch or lick the area intensely, resulting in hair loss.
+Your cat may even begin to scratch or lick the area intensely, resulting in hair loss or skin damage.

-Though the condition can be annoying for your cat, it is not life-threatening, and you do not need to rush to the vet unless you begin to see hair loss or your cat is injuring itself in other ways.
-However, if you happen to be at the vet already, it can help get an early diagnosis and some advice to help combat it in the future.
+Though the condition can be annoying for your cat, it is not life-threatening, and you do not need to rush to the vet unless you begin to see hair loss or your cat is injuring themselves in other ways.
+However, this should be checked out by a vet so they can help get an early diagnosis and some advice to help combat it in the future.

 3. Nutritional Deficiencies

-Yes, if your cat is presenting tremors frequently.
-Getting your cat and his diet checked by a veterinarian will help rule out any nutritional deficiencies or electrolyte imbalances due to the disease.
+Yes, if your cat is presenting with tremors or other signs of weakness or illness.
+Getting your cat, their bloodwork, and their diet checked by a veterinarian will help rule out any nutritional deficiencies or electrolyte imbalances due to the disease.

 4. Low Blood Sugar

-If your cat has low blood sugar or hypoglycemia, it can experience involuntary muscle twitching.
+If your cat has low blood sugar or hypoglycemia, they can experience involuntary muscle twitching.

-If your cat is experiencing muscle twitches and you also notice it is drinking and urinating more often, please bring them to the veterinarian for a blood test.
-Low blood sugar in a cat that is eating normally is generally caused by diabetes.
+If your cat is diabetic, they received a higher dose of insulin than prescribed by mistake, or they are experiencing muscle twitches, poor appetite, drinking and urinating more often, please bring them to the veterinarian for a check and a blood test.
+Low blood sugar in a cat may be caused by other health conditions and will need investigations.
 A cat that is suffering from diabetes will need to follow a specialized diet and treatment to manage its condition, so you must take your cat to the vet.

 5. Toxicity or Poisoning

-Your pet may have ingested something that is affecting its system and causing its muscles to twitch.
+Your pet may have ingested something that is affecting their system and causing the muscles to twitch.
 Several toxins can lead to muscle twitches in cats, as can several medications that your cat may be taking.

-Yes, if you suspect your cat has eaten something it shouldn’t or developed a twitch after obtaining a new medication, you should see a vet immediately.
-It would help if you also kept a supply of activated charcoal on hand and a feeding syringe because you may need it at times like this.
+Yes, if you suspect your cat has eaten something they shouldn’t have or developed a twitch after obtaining a new medication, you should see a vet immediately.

 6. Nervous System Disorder

-A nervous system disorder like epilepsy is a common cause of involuntary muscle movement in cats.
-No one is sure what causes epilepsy in cats, but many believe it to be genetic.
-Your cat may act strange and seek attention or hide before an episode, and it can take your cat up to 24 hours to recover.
+A nervous system disorder, like epilepsy or structural brain disease, is a common cause of involuntary muscle movement in cats.
+No one is sure what causes genuine epilepsy in cats, but many believe it to be genetic.
+Your cat may act strangely and seek attention or hide before an episode, and it can take your cat up to 24 hours to fully recover after a seizure.
+Seizures can be generalised, involving the whole body, causing a collapse, paddling with all four legs, twitching, chewing, urinating and defecating, or can be focal, leading to minor and very short random twitches, oftentimes on the face and around the ears.

-Yes, while cats with epilepsy can live long and happy lives, early detection is critical to getting your cat the care it needs while you get the required training to know what to do when a seizure occurs.
+Yes, while cats with epilepsy can live long and happy lives, early detection is critical to getting your cat the care they need while you get the required training to know what to do when a seizure occurs.
+Structural brain disease, such as a tumor, needs advanced MRI imaging and doesn’t carry a good outcome in most cases.

 7. Kidney Failure

-Kidney failure causes electrolyte imbalances and your cat’s twitching can be a sign of that.
-Several factors can cause kidney failure, including bacterial infections, blockage of urinary flow due to urinary stones or masses, cancer, genetics, fungal infections, and more.
+Kidney failure causes electrolyte imbalances, and your cat’s twitching can be a sign of that.
+Several factors can cause kidney failure, including bacterial infections, blockage of urinary flow due to urinary stones or masses, cancer, genetics, toxins, and more.

 Yes, you should take your cat to the vet immediately if you think your cat is suffering from kidney failure, as loss of muscle control means the disease has progressed to a critical level, and your cat needs attention.